Financial Exploitation / Misappropriation of Assets

 - transferring bank accounts into joint names;

-- an attorney facilitating the transfer or real property into his or her name;
+- an attorney facilitating the transfer or real property into their name;

-- naming his or herself as the beneficiary on life insurance policies or RRSPs; or
+- naming themselves as the beneficiary on life insurance policies or RRSPs; or

 - selling property without the consent or knowledge of the elderly friend or family member.

-If you suspect a personal representative has misappropriated or exploited assets of an estate or you believe an attorney is financially exploiting an elderly friend or family the lawyers contact Kantor LLP and one of our lawyers will provide you with information on your options.
+If you suspect a personal representative has misappropriated or exploited assets of an estate or you believe an attorney is financially exploiting an elderly friend or family, contact Kantor LLP and one of our lawyers will provide you with information on your options.